rydmike/adaptive_theme_demo/README.md

 ## Slides

-Slide link to the talk will be added here later.
+Slide link to the talk will be added here.

 ## Theme Setup

-We will describe and explain the theme setup here.
+A description and code walk through may be added here, the slide also contains it.